HenrikBechmann/react-infinite-grid-scroller/README.md

 Cell components can get access to current RIGS properties, by requesting the scrollerProperties object.

 The `scrollerProperties` object is requested by user components by initializing a `scrollerProperties` component property to `null`.
-The property is then recognized by rigs and set to the scrollerProperties object by the system on loading of the component to a CellFrame.
+The property is then recognized by RIGS and set to the scrollerProperties object by the system on loading of the component to a CellFrame.

 the scrollerProperties object contains three properties: